Scott-Nx/L22i-40_BrightStay/README.md

 # L22i-40 BrightStay

-PowerShell utility designed to fix a firmware issue on the L22i-40 monitor.
+The utility designed to fix a firmware issue on the L22i-40 monitor.
 When the monitor wakes from sleep mode while in a custom user color mode (custom RGB settings), it incorrectly resets its brightness level to 100%.
 This tool detects the monitor state and reapplies the desired brightness setting automatically, preserving your calibration and preventing unwanted brightness jumps.

 ## How it works